isguser/VAIF/README.md

 #### Import the Agent
 Two Agents are included in the VAIF asset.
 The 3D object files (.fbx) of these agents can be found in: Assets > Resources > _Agent > Laura.fbx or Taema.fbx.
 To customize any of the agents, you can modify the materials of the model to change the agent's appearance in hair or clothes.
 #### Add the Managers
 Your Agent will be composed of several managers.
 Depending on the goal of your application you may want to add all managers, or omit some managers depending on which features you would like to include.
-See Section 7.2 Adding the Managers of the Quick Help Guide.
+Go to Interaction Manager > AGENT_PARENT_Scripts
+Add all the files there to the parent of agent

+Go to the Quick Help Guide Section 7.1.10 and continue until 7.2.

+Go to Interaction Manager > AGENT_FACE_Scripts
+Add all the files to the face of agent

+Go to the Quick Help Guide Section 7.2 to make changes to the agent face scripts.

 Tutorial Video: _to come soon_

 ## The ExampleScene